Taurine is an essential amino acid for babies. Adults can make their own taurine,

-Taurine has been said to help control the nervous system.
+Taurine may help control the nervous system.
 It’s been used to treat anxiety and seizure

 issues.
-It’s also been used to treat the hyperactivity due to
+It’s been used to treat the hyperactivity due to attention deficit hyperactive

 It may aid in treating hardening of the arteries (atherosclerosis).
-It may also help treat
+It may help treat

 high blood pressure (hypertension).
-It may also help prevent heart rate issues.
+It may help prevent heart rate issues.

-Amino acids (AAs) are available as individual AAs or in AA combinations.
-They also
+Amino acids (AAs) are available as single AAs or in AA combinations.
+They also come

-Note that by eating enough protein in your diet, you get all of the amino acids you
+By eating enough protein in your diet, you get all of the amino acids you need.

 If you don’t consume enough taurine, you may need to take supplements.
 This may happen

 during parenteral nutrition.
-This is because the body cannot synthesize enough of
+This is because the body can't make enough of it.

-Also, babies who aren’t breastfed may need taurine supplements.
+Babies who aren’t breastfed may need taurine supplements.
 This is because their ability

-to synthesize it isn’t fully developed.
-Many infant formulas and parenteral
+to make it isn’t fully developed.
+Many infant formulas and parenteral nutrition solutions